 Slovenia isn’t typically a country most people think of when they think of beautiful Mediterranean coastline and beaches.
 While visiting the capital city of Ljubljana, we realized the Slovene Riviera was just over an hour away, so we decided to take a little day trip!

 Slovenia’s sliver of coastline is nestled between Italy to the north and Croatia to the south, on the Gulf of Trieste, by the Adriatic Sea.
 The Slovene coastline is only 29 miles (46.6 km) long.
-The port town of Piran is one of three major towns of Slovenian Istria and the only one we visited on our day trip.
+The port town of Piran is one of three major towns of Slovenian Istria and the only one we visited on our day trip from Ljubljana.

 An exhilarating climb to the bell tower at the Church of St George offers outstanding panoramic views of the peninsula.
 The cost is only 1 Euro, but just be warned, the wooden stairs are a little rickety which made for a slightly nerve-wracking climb.
 Also beware that the bells ring loudly on the hour.
 Sam almost needed a new pair of shorts when the bells chimed at 1 pm.